 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Author: Dr Tim Aung, Primary Care Practitioner, Brisbane, Queensland, Australia.
+Author: Dr Tim Aung, Primary Care Practitioner, Brisbane & Logan, Queensland, Australia.
 DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 January 2020.

 An intralesional injection is the direct injection of a therapeutic substance into a lesion or into the skin.
 The aim of an intralesional injection is to deliver a high concentration of medicine into the site of the pathology to maximise efficacy while minimising systemic adverse effects of the drug.

 The most common medication used for intralesional injection is a corticosteroid such as triamcinolone acetonide.